dotslash/bookmarks/chrome_plugin/README.md

-This is a simple chrome extension I (wish/plan) use to bookmark urls and give a custom handle, E.g. [suram.in/r/latency-numbers](http://suram.in/r/latency-numbers) will redirect to [https://gist.github.com/jboner/2841832](https://gist.github.com/jboner/2841832)
+This is a simple chrome extension I (wish/plan to) use to bookmark urls and give a custom handle, E.g. [suram.in/r/latency-numbers](http://suram.in/r/latency-numbers) will redirect to [https://gist.github.com/jboner/2841832](https://gist.github.com/jboner/2841832)